AddPCB/ukmc-v2/README.md

 ### Solution

-MCUK is an online social club for UK legal medical cannabis patients and their caregivers.
+UKMC is an online social club for UK legal medical cannabis patients and their caregivers.
 The site aims to provide a community platform where patients and caregivers can connect, share information and support, and stay up-to-date on the latest developments in medical cannabis in the UK.

 ### Key Features